derkder/CGVI_CourseWork/README.md

-Coursework and Notes from UCL CGVI
+Coursework and Notes for UCL CGVI